 The expected moment arrived.
-And to tell you the truth, the information provided by the GIS forum leaves us in orphanage due to their inactive links.
-It is not negligible, what it offers GisGeography as free alternatives.
+And to tell the truth, the information provided by the GIS forum leaves us orphaned due to its inactive links.
+Not negligible, what it offers GisGeography as free alternatives.
 Although in my opinion, in this subject it is convenient to invest in a good course to start.
-Then the free solutions or books will give us greater strength.
+Then free solutions or books will give us more solidity.

 In our Hispanic context, and specifically about GIS applications on Python, I would recommend almost with my eyes closed to three friendly sites in our geofumada blógsfera:

 MappingGIS: ArcPy - Python for ArcGIS online course

 CoursesGIS.com, from TYCGIS: Python Online Course in ArGIS and Python Online Course in QGIS

 Imasgal: PyGIS - Python for QGIS